ashwini-anand/custom-detector-tika/README.md

 3)Entry for mime-type is made in tika-1.14/tika-core/src/main/resources/org/apache/tika/mime tika-mimetypes.xml

+Notes:

+1)Parsed text is available as RecursiveJson.

-Note: I did not do it for tab separated values file as tika already have entry in their mime database for that type of file.
+2) I did not do it for tab separated values file as tika already have entry in their mime database for that type of file.

+3) Found bugs.
+Mentioned in Bugs.txt .